V-Sekai/V-Sekai.blue-tin-fox-models/characters/blender-save-pose-as-rest-pose.md

 1. For each mesh weighted by the skeleton
     1. Go to object data properties
     1. Move new shape key called "Armature" below the bottom.
 (First slot)
-    1. Move "Armature" down one slot
+    1. Move "Armature" down one slot to the slot after the first slot.
     1. Set "Armature" to 1.0 strength
     1. Delete the first slot also known as "Basis"
     1. Rename "Armature" to "Basis"